pouyabey/md-102-endpoint-administrator-notes/README-Day-5.md

 → Identity for an Azure resource; credentials are managed automatically by Azure.

-## Service Principal
+# Service Principal

-A Service Principal allows an application or service to authenticate and receive permissions.
+A Service Principal allows an application to authenticate and receive permissions.

 Example:

-A backup application needs access to an Azure Storage Account.

-The organization creates a Service Principal and assigns it a role such as:
+Backup application

-Storage Blob Data Contributor
+→ Receives Storage Blob Data Contributor

-The application uses its credentials to authenticate and access the Storage Account.
+→ Can write backup files to Azure Storage

-## Managed Identity
+# Managed Identity

-A Managed Identity is an identity automatically created and managed by Azure for an Azure resource.
+A Managed Identity allows an Azure resource to access another resource without storing a password or secret.

 Example:

-A Virtual Machine needs to read files from an Azure Storage Account.

-Without Managed Identity:

-Application on the VM
+Virtual Machine
-→ Stores a secret, key, or connection string
+→ Receives a Managed Identity
-→ Uses that credential to connect to Storage

-With Managed Identity:

-Azure creates an identity for the VM
-→ A Storage role is assigned to that identity
-→ The application uses the VM's identity
-→ The VM connects to Storage without storing a password or secret

-Example role:

-Storage Blob Data Reader
+→ Managed Identity receives Storage Blob Data Reader
-→ Allows the VM to read blob data.
+→ VM can read Storage data without saving credentials

-The main benefit is that Azure manages the underlying credentials automatically.

-# Role Definitions
+# Role Definitions and Role Assignments

-A Role Definition is a collection of permissions.

-Azure role definitions are represented in JSON and describe:

-- Allowed actions
-- Denied actions
-- Data actions
-- Assignable scopes

-A Role Assignment connects three elements:

-Security Principal
-+
 Role Definition
-+
-Scope
+→ Collection of permissions.

+Role Assignment
+→ Connects an identity, a role, and a scope.

 Example: